redox-os/book/src/aarch64.md

 # ARM64

 The build system supports building for multiple CPU architectures in the same directory tree.
 Building for `i686` or `aarch64` only requires that you set the `ARCH` environment variable to the correct value.
-Normally, you would do this in [.config](./ch02-07-configuration-settings.md#config), but you can also do this temporarily with the `make ARCH=aarch64` command, in the shell environment (`export ARCH=aarch64`) or with the [build.sh](./ch02-07-configuration-settings.md#buildsh) script.
+Normally, you would do this in [.config](./configuration-settings.md#config), but you can also do this temporarily with the `make ARCH=aarch64` command, in the shell environment (`export ARCH=aarch64`) or with the [build.sh](./configuration-settings.md#buildsh) script.

-ARM64 has limited support on this release (0.8.0).
+(ARM64 has limited support)

 ## First Time Build

 ### Bootstrap Pre-Requisites and Download Sources

-Follow the instructions for running **bootstrap.sh** to setup your environment, read the [Building Redox](./ch02-05-building-redox.md) page or the [Podman Build](./ch02-06-podman-build.md) page.
+Follow the instructions for running **bootstrap.sh** to setup your environment, read the [Building Redox](./building-redox.md) page or the [Podman Build](./podman-build.md) page.

 ### Install QEMU